ralfbiedert/cheats.rs/content/_index.md

 **Unsafe Code**
 - Code marked `unsafe` has special permissions, e.g., to deref raw pointers, or invoke other `unsafe` functions.
 - Along come special **promises the author _must_ uphold to the compiler**, and the compiler will trustingly reason and optimize based on these promises.
-- By itself `unsafe` code is not _bad_, but dangerous, and needed for FFI, assembly, or some exotic data structures.
+- By itself `unsafe` code is not _bad_, but dangerous, and needed for FFI or exotic data structures.

 <div style="overflow:auto;">
 <div style="min-width: 100%; width: 650px;">